 Florence Klotz's costume design for the Garth Drabinsky production of Puig's Kiss of the Spider Woman, directed by Harold Prince, 1993

-There have even been some attempts, outside of Toronto, at the larger-scale musical genre.
-Starmania , the Alain Berger/ Luc Plamondon phenomenon, has played this country several times, been a smash in France and is slated for adaptation into English.
+There have also been productions, outside of Toronto, of the larger-scale musical genre.
+Starmania, the Alain Berger/Luc Plamondon phenomenon, has played this country several times, been a smash in France and is slated for adaptation into English.
 Snapshot Productions in Montreal tried a mega-musical version of the St. Joan story, Jeanne.
 Although it was not a financial success, it was seen by 80,000 spectators.
-There may be some attempt to revive the made-in-Canada musical Napoleon by Andrew Sabiston and Timothy Williams (the work opened in London, England, in October, 2000 to scathing reviews).
-In 1996 the Michel Tremblay /François Dompierre musical Demain matin, Montréal m'attend was given a quasi-mega-musical treatment by director Denise Filiatrault to much success.
+In 1996 the Michel Tremblay/François Dompierre musical Demain matin, Montréal m'attend was given a quasi-mega-musical treatment by director Denise Filiatrault to much success.
 (It was revived at the Montreal Casino in 1999.)
-In 1998, Joe Maalouf tried to launch Jerusalem at the Saidye Bronfman Centre , to little success.
-But in the same year, in the summer, a Québécois adaptation of Grease, co-produced by Jeanne's Allan Sandler , played to packed and enthusiastic houses for most of the season.
+In 1997, Duddy was revived to much success, in Yiddish, by the Yiddish Theatre In 1998, Joe Maalouf tried to launch Jerusalem at the Saidye Bronfman Centre, to little success.
+But in the same year, in the summer, a Québécois adaptation of Grease, co-produced by Jeanne's Allan Sandler, played to packed and enthusiastic houses for most of the season.
 (Sandler co-produced a 2000 French-language production of La Cage aux Folles as well; this project was considerably less successful than Grease.)
-Also, in 1997 Duddy was revived to much success, in Yiddish, by the Yiddish Theatre .
 In 1999, Plamondon's new musical, based on Hugo's The Hunchback of Notre Dame arrived in Montreal from its sold-out success in Paris.
 It had broken Montreal records for advance ticket sales and went on to tour to huge success.
 It is now performed, in English, in Las Vegas.
 A production, presented in the spring of 2000, in London, England, was very badly received by British critics.
+The made-in-Canada musical Napoleon by Andrew Sabiston and Timothy Williams opened in London, England, in October, 2000 to scathing reviews.

-Perhaps the happiest consequence of the mega-musical phenomenon is the creation of made-in-Canada stars like Jeff Hyslop , Brent Carver , Louise Pitre , André Thérien and Robert Marien , and the bigger-scale showcasing of Canadian talents like Des McAnuff and Barbara Hamilton .
-The phenomenon has also enlarged the appetites for musical theatre across the country and allowed for diversity in careers like in those of Richard Ouzounian .
-His Dracula - with his constant composer Marek Norman - was presented at Neptune Theatre and Stratford, while his Emily was presented at the Charlottetown Festival even as he worked on a musical adaptation of Carol Shields ' Larry's Party , which was presented at Canadian Stage , January, 2001.
-Brad Fraser 's and Joey Miller 's Outrageous premiered at Canadian Stage in October, 2000.
+One of the happy consequence of the mega-musical phenomenon is the creation of made-in-Canada stars like Jeff Hyslop, Brent Carver, Louise Pitre, André Thérien and Robert Marien, and the bigger-scale showcasing of Canadian talents like Des McAnuff and Barbara Hamilton.
+The phenomenon has also enlarged the appetites for musical theatre across the country and allowed for diversity in careers like in those of Richard Ouzounian.
+His Dracula - with his constant composer Marek Norman - was presented at Neptune Theatre and Stratford, while his Emily was presented at the Charlottetown Festival even as he worked on a musical adaptation of Carol Shields' Larry's Party , which was presented at Canadian Stage, January, 2001.

 Most theatre schools include some form of musical theatre training, and Theatre New Brunswick operates a musical theatre school.

-Profile by Gaetan Charlesbois.
-Additional information provided by Alison Franck, Peter Sipos, Christopher Hoile, Pierre Karch, Ian Easterbrook, MK Piatkowski and Jim Betts.
+Profile by Gaetan Charlebois and Anne Nothof.
+Additional information provided by Alison Franck, Peter Sipos, Christopher Hoile, Pierre Karch, Ian Easterbrook, M.K.
+Piatkowski, Jim Betts and J.Kelly Nestruck.